raspberrypilearning/catch-the-dots/en/step_1.md

 ## Introduction

-In this project you'll learn how to create a game, in which you have to match up coloured dots with the correct part of the controller.
+In this project you'll learn how to create a game in which the player has to match up coloured dots with the correct colour of the controller wheel.

 --- no-print ---
-Use the arrow keys on your keyboard to rotate the controller and catch the flying dots as they reach the centre.
-Miss three dots and the game is over.
+Use the arrow keys on your keyboard to rotate the controller wheel and catch the flying dots as they reach the centre.
+If you miss three dots, the game is over.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/252923761/?autostart=false" frameborder="0"></iframe>